conversation/rubypants-unicode/README.md

 ## RubyPants license

-Copyright (C) 2004 Christian Neukirchen
+Copyright © 2004 Christian Neukirchen

 RubyPants is a derivative work of SmartyPants and smartypants.py.